Amazon Marketplace

 MCP (Matching Compensation Program) is an agreement between manufacturers and sellers where the manufacturer provides sales support or rebates to maintain competitive pricing.
 It helps sellers protect margins while remaining price and promotion competitive.
 MCP structure varies by contract and manufacturer.

-Open term pageMDF
+Open glossary pageMDF

 Marketing Discretionary Funding